christiskatsouris/Introduction-Matlab/README.md

 % function [y1,...,yN] = myfun(x1,...,xM) declares a function named myfun
 % that  accepts inputs x1,...,xM and returns outputs y1,...,yN.
 % This declaration statement must be the first executable line of the function.
-% Valid function names begin with an alphabetic character, and can contain letters, numbers, or underscores.
+% Valid function names begin with an alphabetic character and can contain letters, numbers, or underscores.

 %%%%%%%%%%%%%%%%%%%%%%%%
 %% Example